 When jotting down quarterly goals or hashing out direct-to-consumer optimization strategies, it’s not often that package tracking is even mentioned.
 After all, tracking has been around as long as ecommerce, so does anyone really need to reinvent the mouse trap?

 We may be biased, but the short answer is “yeah.”
-Your store is leading the future of ecommerce, so do you really want to settle for impersonal tracking emails that customers have to click and copy and paste through—or do you want an experience that reflects how amazing your brand is?
+Your store is leading the future of ecommerce, so do you really want to settle for impersonal emails with tracking information that customers have to click and copy and paste through—or do you want an experience that reflects how amazing your brand is?
 We’re hoping you chose the latter because who would wish the former on the folks who just shopped with them?

 Route gives DTC brands world-class tracking power that instantly improves their post-purchase experience and keeps customers happy well after they’ve left the checkout.
 While you might not consider package tracking and post-purchase communication a critical factor in buying decisions, shoppers certainly do.